 Flickering lights are often caused by a loose connection somewhere in the electrical circuit.
 The flickering may be more pronounced when the load on the circuit is heavy, such as when you turn on a power-hungry appliance like a hairdryer.
 Another common cause of flickering lights is a faulty or damaged dimmer switch.

-Dimmer switches work by interrupting the flow of electricity, and a damaged switch can cause the lights to flicker.
+Dimmer switches (just look at this Smart Dimmer Switch) work by interrupting the flow of electricity, and a damaged switch can cause the lights to flicker.
 If you have a dimmer switch that is causing your LED lights to flicker, you will need to replace the switch.
 In some cases, flickering lights can be caused by a problem with the power supply.
 If you have an LED light that is flickering, you should check the power supply to make sure it is working properly.

 If your home has an outdated electrical system, it may not be able to provide enough power to all of your appliances, which can cause the lights to flicker.
 If you are experiencing flickering lights, it is good to have an electrician inspect your home’s electrical system to see if there is anything that needs to be repaired or replaced.